+Learning arrangement.
 In the whole process of flipped classroom teaching, it provided space for students to give full play to, and highlighted the main status of students.

-S2: I think my study schedule is relatively free.
-For example, I can control the pace of the video by myself. ...I can also use the chat software to ask the teacher or classmates for help and answer my own questions at any time.
+I think my study schedule is relatively free.
+For example, I can control the pace of the video by myself. ...I can also use the chat software to ask the teacher or classmates for help and answer my own questions at any time.(S2)

-S6: The video provided by the teacher is not long, and it takes a little time to complete, which is very fulfilling.
+Learning experience.
+The video provided by the teacher is not long, and it takes a little time to complete, which is very fulfilling.
 I think this kind of class is much more efficient.
-Moreover, when the teacher asks questions, it will not be as nervous as a normal classroom.
+Moreover, when the teacher asks questions, it will not be as nervous as a normal classroom.(S6)

-S11: It has the advantage of facilitating learning and reducing the reliance on textbooks during preview and review.
-It is also more convenient to submit homework and other materials by checking the learning materials on the UMOOC platform.
+Learning convenience.
+It has the advantage of facilitating learning and reducing the reliance on textbooks during preview and review.
+It is also more convenient to submit homework and other materials by checking the learning materials on the UMOOC platform.(S11)

-D. Peer motivation
+B. Peer motivation